ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

    * expansion of supported platforms

 ..
    COMMENT: Are these up-to-date/accurate?
 Are any other enhancements in the works for future MRW releases?
-That GO-CART thing, for example?
+Those aerosols and GO-CART additions, for example?
-   :external:ref:`Spack Stack Documentation <Overview>`

 .. bibliography:: references.bib